 Actually, the main reason I joined Carerix was to become the customer "representative" within the organization.

-Q: Carerix is a long-term partner of Grid Dynamics.
-We know Carerix is a mature and successful company that serves over 10,000 users from 17 countries daily.
-What are the top 3 things (about Carerix software) that you are proud of and what are the top challenges that you see at this stage?
+Q: Carerix is a a long-term partner of Grid Dynamics, and a successful company with 10,000 users from 17 countries daily.
+What are the top 3 things about Carerix software you are proud of and the top challenges at this stage?

 We're focused on helping recruitment agencies and recruitment teams become more successful, so it's recruitment cooperation.
 One recruiter doesn't need recruitment software, right?
 They can use email or Excel or whatever they like to handle the candidates.
 But if you are a bigger recruitment team, you'll need recruitment software.